 I know this, we’ve lived through major bear markets, and we’ve helped people through major bear markets.
 It’s not too late.
 This is the time when you need to analyze what you have today and understand the potential devastation that can await you in a bear market.
 If you’re ready to see where you stand, we recommend you do request a meeting for a portfolio analysis.

 We’ll look at exactly what you’ve got today, and backtest that through bear markets in the past.
 This will give you a likely scenario, and you can then say, “Oh my gosh, that’s too much risk!” or, “You know what?
 That’s about what I figured; I’m cool.”
 Either way, we’re going to do this analysis for you without cost and without obligation.
-So reach out to us either by phone at 913-393-1000 or fill out the form below and ask for your free portfolio analysis.
+So reach out to us either by phone at 913-393-1000 or schedule a complimentary consultation below and ask for a free portfolio analysis.

 Make sure to catch the episode Recessions and Bear Markets on America’s Wealth Management Show where Bud Kasper and I examine bear markets and recessions and what they mean to your retirement.
 You can find it on on your favorite podcast apps like Apple Podcasts or Stitcher, just subscribe!